kid551/Tmp-Test/VBDDVariables.md

 ### Q&A
 **1. Is there any command line to build DDVariableStore.DLL**

-  Yes by running "VB6 /make DDVariableStore.vbp".
-VB6 compiles DDVariableStore.vbp and generate the DLL, using the existing settings stored in the project file.
+  Yes, by running *VB6 /make DDVariableStore.vbp*.
+VB6 compiles *DDVariableStore.vbp* and generate the DLL, using the existing settings stored in the project file.

 **2. How to register DDVariableStore.DLL**

-  STAFWrap.DLL is supposed to be in the directory where DDVariableStore.DLL stays.
-In DOS command line, for example run ¡°regsvr32 c:\mypath\DDVariableStore.DLL¡±
+  *STAFWrap.DLL* is supposed to be in the directory where DDVariableStore.DLL stays.
+In DOS command line, for example run ```regsvr32 c:\mypath\DDVariableStore.DLL```

 **3. How to use DDVariableStore.DLL**